nick-ng/pig-card-game/README.md

 ### WebSocket API

 If you get disconnected, you need to reconnect and re-listen to the game.
-You'll still be in the game so you don't need to rejoin it..
+You'll still be in the game so you don't need to rejoin it.